 Albert C.J.
 Luo, Professor, N/A

 - Huaguo Zhou, Associate Professor, N/A

 Wrong-way driving on freeways has been identified as a serious traffic safety problem.
 Drivers who make wrong-way entries onto freeways pose a serious risk to the safety of other motorists and themselves.
-This study investigates the feasibility of a novel design of directional rumble strips (DRS) to discourage wrong-way entries onto freeway exit-ramps.
-In addition, proper implementation locations for different DRS patterns were identified.
+This study investigated the feasibility of a novel design of directional rumble strips (DRS) to discourage wrong-way entries onto freeway exit ramps as well as identified proper implementation locations.

-Previous field tests completed in Fall 2015 evaluated the effectiveness of five types of DRS concept designs.
-The field tests concluded both sound and vibration analysis of five patterns with different configurations.
+In phase 1, field tests completed in fall 2015 evaluated the effectiveness of five types of DRS concept designs.
+The tests included both sound and vibration analysis of five patterns with different configurations.
 Three patterns (Pattern C, Pattern D Configuration 3, and Pattern E) were recommended for future verification and final implementation.
-During the last 6 months, verification field tests were conducted by an Auburn University (AU) team according to prior results and recommendations to evaluate the effectiveness of those three recommended DRS patterns.
+Over the last 6 months, the verification field tests were conducted by the Auburn University team to evaluate the effectiveness of those three recommended DRS patterns.

-The field tests were conducted at the AU National Center for Asphalt Technology (NCAT) in November 2016 to collect sound and vibration generated by the three DRS patterns.
+In November 2016, further field tests were conducted to collect sound and vibration data generated by three DRS patterns at the National Center for Asphalt Technology (NCAT) at AU.
 Statistical analysis was conducted to examine the difference between right-way and wrong-way direction for both sound and vibration.
 The results were consistent with prior results.
-Pattern C generated significant sound and vibration differences in right-way and wrong-way direction at speeds from 10 to 25 mph.
-Pattern E showed a significant statistical vibration difference at the speed of 45 mph.
+Pattern C generated significant different sound and vibration in right-way and wrong-way direction at the speed from 10 to 25 mph.
+Pattern E showed significant statistical vibration difference at the speed of 45 mph.